dhis2/route-manager-app/src/docs/user/route-manager-app.md

 #### Editing, deleting and disabling existing routes

-In the routes list on the home page of the app, we provide ability to easily perform several maintenance tasks such as editing a route, deleting it, disabling it, or sharing it.
+In the routes list on the home page of the app, one can perform several maintenance tasks such as editing a route, deleting it, disabling it, or sharing it.

-Enabling and disabling it can be performed from the toggle button on each row.
+Enabling or disabling a route can be performed with the toggle button on each row.

-You can go to the Edit page by clicking the small pencil icon.
-This will take you to a page similar to the Create page where you can edit the route.
+To edit a route, click the small pencil icon.
+This will take you to a page similar to the _Create_ page where you can edit the route.

-And you can click the three dots icon to get the extra options to delete or share a route.
+Click the three dots icon in the right column of the routes table to view extra options for the route, delete it, or edit sharing settings for it.

 ![Manage routes](./resources/route-manager-list-manage-options.png)